Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 [//]: # (title: Serialize polymorphic classes)

+Class polymorphism allows working with objects of different types through a common interface or base class.
-Polymorphism allows objects of different types to be serialized through a common declared supertype.
+Kotlin serialization supports polymorphism, allowing different types to be serialized through a common declared supertype.
-This applies to class polymorphism, where subclasses share a common interface or base class.

-> This section focuses on class polymorphism, where subclasses share a common interface or base class.
->
-> For an overview of how interfaces and inheritance work in Kotlin, see [Interfaces](interfaces.md) and [Inheritance](inheritance.md).
+For an overview of how interfaces and inheritance work in Kotlin, see [Interfaces](interfaces.md) and [Inheritance](inheritance.md).
->
-{style="tip"}

 Kotlin serialization is _static_ by default.
 It uses the _static type_ of the serialized value, which is the declared type of the variable, to determine which properties are encoded.